James Gill - January 1864 to October 1864

 Dates of the following photos unknown:

-3 junior boys attempt to build a water fall at the head of the garden pool
+Three Junior boys attempt to build a waterfall at the head of the garden pool

 Small plots were specially designed so that two children could plant and weed in season.
 Each plot measured about 1 and half yards square.